Best Dry Fruits for Breastfeeding Moms

 They also contain an excellent quantity of magnesium necessary for the baby's development.

-These seeds pack large doses of vitamins, minerals, and folic acid and have good fats that help your body to produce milk for your baby.
+These seeds pack large doses of vitamins, minerals, and folic acid and have good fats that help your body produce milk for your baby.

 You can sprinkle them over laddu, granola bars, or salads, and you can use